NassimT1/yatzy/README.md

-How to run: Open the public/assets folder.
+How to run: Open the public folder.
 Run test.html to play the game